Fantom-foundation/rosetta-fantom/README.md

 </h3>

 ## Overview
-`rosetta-fantom` provides an implementation of the Rosetta API for Fantom Opera in Golang.
+`rosetta-fantom` is an implementation of the [Rosetta API](https://rosetta-api.org) for [Fantom Opera](https://fantom.foundation/what-is-fantom-opera/) blockchain in Golang. provides an implementation of the Rosetta API for Fantom Opera in Golang.
-If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).

-## Features
-* Comprehensive tracking of all FTM balance changes
-* Stateless, offline, curve-based transaction construction (with address checksum validation)
-* Idempotent access to all transaction traces and receipts
+The implementation wraps a [go-opera](https://github.com/Fantom-foundation/go-opera) with the Go app into a docker image.
+The Go app then connects to the go-opera using RPC API and provides the Rosetta API as an adapter.

 ### Recommended OS Settings
 To increase the load `rosetta-fantom` can handle, it is recommended to tune your OS